tytydraco/yessleep/out/A_Living_Black_Hole.md

 “Is it really you?” my voice sounding a little more coherent this time.

 She gave me a weak smile and wrapped her arms around me.
-With the way she was holding me it made it impossible to suppress my emotions and I bawled like a baby.
-I missed her so much, and I found myself not wanting to leave this place.
+With the way she was holding me it made it impossible to suppress my emotions and I bawled.
+I missed her, and I found myself not wanting to leave this place.

 “You’re going to be okay” she said to me in her familiar comforting tone.